What are tasting notes and how do we identify the ones we use on our coffee bags?

 If you want to practice tasting coffee and develop your palate and vocabulary, try brewing two coffees then go back and forth tasting the two.
 You might notice one tastes fruitier or nuttier than the other.
 This is a good time to bring out the flavor wheel!
 Start towards the inside of the wheel, with the broader categories, and move towards the outside to pinpoint more specific flavors.
 It takes practice and patience to get good at this, but the nice thing is you’ll be drinking coffee the whole time!

 Want to learn more about tasting and the flavor wheel with us?
-Check out one of our virtual Cupping Coffee at Home classes.
-We’ll send you a complete tasting kit, and you can brew and taste along with us in the comfort of your own home.
-It’s a great way to learn and jumpstart your palate development journey!
+Check out one of our in-person and virtual classes.
 We'd love to calibrate with you.